Guidance documents which provide employers with useful information on the employment of consultant doctors and dentists in the NHS.

-The code of conduct for private practice sets out recommended standards of best practice for NHS consultants in England about their conduct in relation to private practice.
+The code of conduct for private practice (PDF) sets out recommended standards of best practice for NHS consultants in England about their conduct in relation to private practice.
 The standards are designed to apply equally to honorary contract holders in respect of their work for the NHS.
 The code covers all private work, whether undertaken in non-NHS or NHS facilities.

 The Department of Health, the central consultants and specialists committee of the BMA and the NHS Confederation intended that the 2003 consultant contract should provide the necessary flexibility for those consultants who wish to work part-time.
-This part-time guidance focuses on those aspects of the contract that relate specifically to part time working as well as highlighting other aspects of the agreement that will be of particular interest to part-time consultants.
+This part-time guidance (PDF) focuses on those aspects of the contract that relate specifically to part time working as well as highlighting other aspects of the agreement that will be of particular interest to part-time consultants.

-This locum guidance supplements the provisions on locum appointments set out in Schedule 22 of the Terms and Conditions of Service for NHS Consultants (2003).
+This locum guidance (PDF) supplements the provisions on locum appointments set out in Schedule 22 of the Terms and Conditions of Service for NHS Consultants (2003).

 Circular HC(79)10 - study leave, issued by the Department of Health and Social Security in April 1979 records an agreement for consideration of applications for study leave.